 Science may well learn a way to reduce the extremity and at least mitigate the physical risks and emotional exhaustion for family providing care and for the person with extreme autism.
 I know there is a camp that suggests that perhaps autism at the far end of the spectrum is a new way of being.
 We don’t know either way.
 I do know that harm, physical and psychic, should not be part of a family dynamic.
 Help is needed, real help, not based on quackery or behavioral therapies that have no proven record of ever working – and not based on a default definition of “normal.”

-More science by scientists doing science is needed.
 But people with autism need to be a part of the process of designing research, testing solutions and evaluating the success of treatment.
 Autism $peaks has actively worked against including them.

 Autism is a Spectrum – What Does that Mean?

 While Autism $peaks raises funds on the spectre of autism as a violent, destructive theft of what ought to have been idyllic family life, it’s simply not true.
 Why?
 There’s proof in your own life: you probably know someone on the autism spectrum, and you just don’t know it.